Private Client blog

 Whether or not inheritance disputes are on the rise, if you have been left out of a Will or not left as much as you need after the death of a family member, it is worth exploring whether to make a claim.

-The Inheritance (Provision for Family and Dependants) Act 1975 allows certain people to claim financial provision from the estate of a deceased person.
+The Inheritance (Provision for Family and Dependants) Act 1975 allows certain people to claim financial provisions from the estate of a deceased person.
 You can usually make a claim if you are a spouse, civil partner, close family member or dependant.
 Unfortunately, unmarried couples are not allowed to make a claim.

 Making an Inheritance Act claim is extremely difficult.
 The court will not allow a claim just because you were related to the deceased person and were left out, the court will consider many factors, such as: